Customer Success Stories

-Because trip records are wage-related, German law specifies that they have to be stored for ten years.
+Because trip records are wage-related, German law specifies that they have to be stored for ten years, which is why digital transformation in the logistic industry is the necessity.
 During this period, electronic documents must be easily retrievable and perfectly legible.
 “There are not many companies in Germany that can offer the necessary flawless process,” says Antoine Koll.
 “Moreover, Iron Mountain impressed us by providing scans of the trip reports within 48 hours of collection.
 We found no other supplier able to guarantee that.”

 “From the start everything ran smoothly and the document scans were always available within the defined timeframe.”

 ANTOINE KOLL PROJECT MANAGER LUDWIG MEYER GMBH & CO.
 KG